-Performance Indicator • Limited chemical spills outside of designated storage areas.
-No water or soil contamination by spills. • No complaints received regarding waste on site or indiscriminate dumping. • Provision of all appropriate waste manifests for all waste streams. - Observation and supervision of chemical storage and handling practices and vehicle maintenance throughout construction phase. • A complaints register must be maintained, in which any complaints from the community will be logged. • Complaints will be investigated and, if appropriate, acted upon • Observation and supervision of waste management practices throughout construction phase.
+Performance Indicator Limited chemical spills outside of designated storage areas.
+No water or soil contamination by spills.
+No complaints received regarding waste on site or indiscriminate dumping.
+Internal site audits ensuring that waste segregation, recycling and reuse is occurring appropriately.
+Provision of all appropriate waste manifests for all waste streams.
+Monitoring Observation and supervision of chemical storage and handling practices and vehicle maintenance throughout construction phase.
+A complaints register must be maintained, in which any complaints from the community will be logged.
+Complaints will be investigated and, if appropriate, acted upon Observation and supervision of waste management practices throughout construction phase.
 Waste collection will be monitored on a regular basis.
 Waste documentation completed.
 An incident reporting system will be used to record non-conformances to the EMPr.
 This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.

-OBJECTIVE C18: EFFECTIVE MANAGEMENT OF CONCRETE BATCHING AREA
+OBJECTIVE C19: EFFECTIVE MANAGEMENT OF CONCRETE BATCHING AREA

 Project Component/s Concrete batching area.
-Potential Impact Dust emissions. • Release of contaminated water, pollution of storm water resources.
-Generation of contaminated wastes from used chemical containers. • Inefficient use of resources resulting in excessive waste generation.
+Potential Impact Dust emissions.
+Release of contaminated water, pollution of ground water resources.
+Ground, soil pollution. • Generation of contaminated wastes from used chemical containers.
+Inefficient use of resources resulting in excessive waste generation.
 Activities/Risk Sources Operation of the batching area.
 Packaging and other construction wastes.
 Hydrocarbon use and storage.
-Spoil material from excavation.
+Spoil material from excavation, earthworks and site preparation.
 Mitigation: To ensure that the operation of the batching area does not cause Target/Objective pollution to the environment or harm to persons.